Taldrain/bandcamp-album-cover-led/README.md

 When playing a track on Bandcamp, the extension will send the album cover to the `API_URL`.

+The `API_URL` can be configured on the extension settings page.

 ## Architecture

-The extensions setup and observer on the Bandcamp artist page, ie: not on the collection page.
-Each time the class of the play button is updated it:
+The extensions setup and observer on the Bandcamp artist page and collection page.
+Each time the script detect the track is playing, it will:
-  - check if the track is playing (presence of the `playing` class)
-  - fetch the track page (the album cover and track cover can be different)
+  - retrieve or fetch the track info (the album cover and track cover can be different)
-  - extract the album cover URL send it to the API_URL `<host>:<port>/cover?url=<album_cover_url>`
+  - extract the album cover URL send it to the API_URL `<API_URL>/cover?url=<album_cover_url>`

 The API listen for the `/cover` endpoint and will:
   - check if the cover has not already been downloaded, via the image filename